 The managed switch can be managed using command line interface (CLI) as described in Chapter4.
-The users have option to remotely connect to the managed switch using either secure shell (SSH) or Telnet through any of its
+The users have option to remotely connect to the managed switch using either secure shell (SSH) or Telnet through any of its port.
+In this subsection, SSH will be introduced and then Telnet will be discussed in the next subsection.
+SSH was designed to replace Telnet and other insecure remote shell protocols that sends data or command in plaintext.
+SSH uses encryption to secure its dataor command over an unsecure network.

 To enable the SSH, please check the Enabled box behind the SSH option in Figure 2.41.
 At the beginning, the Server will send a public key to a Client, and the Client will check if the received public key is correct.
-If itis not correct, the Server will refuse the connection.
+If it is not correct, the Server will refuse the connection.
 Please click "Generate" button to change and regenerate the Server Key then obtain another public key from Server as shown in Figure 2.41.